metabrainz/picard-snap/README.md

   MusicBrainz Picard
 </h1>

-<p align="center"><b>This is the snap for <a href="https://picard.musicbrainz.org/">MusicBrainz Picard</a></b>, the official MusicBrainz tagger".
+<p align="center">This is the snap for <a href="https://picard.musicbrainz.org/">MusicBrainz Picard</a>, the official MusicBrainz audio tagger.
 It works on Ubuntu, Fedora, Debian, and other major Linux
 distributions.</p>

 <p align="center">